GNA University B.Tech Admissions 2025

 Marking Scheme | 0.25 marks will be deducted for every wrong answer |

 Candidates can check the IMU CET Syllabus PDF for Physics.
-The syllabus of IMU CET for Physics comprises topics such as Optics, Electronic Devices, Electromagnetic Waves, Current Electricity, Electrostatics, and more.
+The syllabus of IMU CET for Physics will include topics such as Optics, Electronic Devices, Electromagnetic Waves, Current Electricity, Electrostatics, and more.
 Candidates can check the IMU CET physics syllabus in the table below.

 Units | Chapters |